 Ever since I was a young boy I wondered if being Gay was wrong.
-Today we have many freedoms and we have lots of things that help us to understand more of what the situation is, but back in the day it was a whole different story.
-I remember having childhood crushes on some of my male classmates in grade school but never ever revealing it to anyone from the early realization that is was “wrong”.
+Today we have many freedoms and we have lots of things that help us to understand more of what the situation is, but back in the day, it was a whole different story.
+I remember having childhood crushes on some of my male classmates in grade school, but never ever revealing it to anyone!
 I think even now I still have hang ups on expressing my deep feelings because of the things I went through as a young boy when I reveal such things.
-Either you would be made fun of or you would be ostracized by your classmates and in some cases by your friends who you thought where true.
+Either you would be made fun of or you would be ostracized by your classmates, and in some cases by your friends who you thought where true.
 I’m sure I’m not alone.
-We see more and more acceptance of this unchangeable feeling but what do we do with it now and what sense are we making out of all the situations emerging into mainstream visibility?
+We see more and more acceptance of these unchangeable feelings but what do we do with them now and what sense are we making out of all the situations emerging into mainstream visibility?

 Besides the judgment I would receive from my schoolmates I was most nervous about telling my Father.
 I wasn’t sure if he would accept it or even allow me to take the program.
 I mustered all the courage I could knowing that this was the right move for myself and my future and I TOOK the program!
 Of course as most things are when you think they are going to be terrible it wasn’t as bad as I thought at home.
 My father didn’t really care that I took it or not and I ended up being a true talent within the field.
 However, the high school experience was a different story and choosing what was in my heart did not stop my male classmates from calling me names like “ gay boy “ , “ faggot”, and all the names that you probably could call a gay person for the rest of my time in high school , but hey if I hadn’t done it I wouldn’t be living my purpose and doing something that I love so much.
 I had to push through the adversity even in my teens to get to what I really wanted in my heart.
 I guess that’s why now I still have strength enough to do what’s in my heart today.
 Even writing this week’s newsletter from my position is a pretty courageous thing.